CHILDREN AND FAMILY RESOURCES SERVICES (CFRS)

-Works to promote and sustain healhty social emotinal developement of young children in schools, homes, and in the community through collaborative planning, advocacy and education.
-Our membership includes Frist 5 Santa Barbara County, Resource and referral of SB County, Early childhood Education Centers and Family Childcare Providers, directors, teachers and agencies that spport high quality inclusive early education for al linfant, toddlers and preschool children.
-It is the goal of our team to increase awereness and use of the California Collaborative on Social/Emotional Foundations for Early Learning (CA-CSEFEL) Teaching Pyramid.
+Works to promote and sustain healthy social-emotional development of young children in schools, homes, and in the community through collaborative planning, advocacy, and education.
+Our membership includes First 5 Santa Barbara County, Resource and Referral of SB County, early childhood education centers and family childcare providers, directors, teachers, and agencies that support high quality inclusive early education for infant, toddler, and preschool children.
+It is the goal of our team to increase awareness and use of the California Collaborative on Social/Emotional Foundations for Early Learning (CA-CSEFEL) Teaching Pyramid.

 is an evidenced-based community-wide nurse home visitation program for parents of newborns, regardless of income or socioeconomic status.
 WEB/FC offers 1 to 5 free home visits by a registered nurse/lactation consultant.
 WEB Nurse home visits my include a Pre-Integrated Home Visit shortly after discharge from the hospital to support breastfeeding or other potential emergencies.
-The integrated Home Visit is at approximately 2 to 4 weeks post hospital discharge.
-This Visit uses the Family Connects Family support Matrix to assess in 4 broad areas: Support for Health Care, Support for Caring for Infant, support for a Safe Home and Support for Parents(s).
-The visit assesses maternal/newborn health and psychosocial status, and provides lactation support anticipatory guidance and education on parenting, as well as direct referrals and a warm handoff with follow-up to community services.
+The integrated Home Visit is at approximately 2 to 4 weeks of post-hospital discharge.
+This visit uses the Family Connects Family support Matrix to assess in 4 broad areas: Support for Health Care, Support for Caring for Infant, support for a Safe Home, and Support for Parents(s).
+The visit assesses maternal/newborn health and psychosocial status.
+It provides lactation support anticipatory guidance and education on parenting, as well as direct referrals and a warm handoff with follow-up to community services.
 The purpose of WEB/FC is to increase child well-being by bridging the gap between parent needs and community resources.